shahdkh2288/CO2-Emissions-Predictor/README.md

 # CO2-Emissions-Predictor

-This repository contains the code and resources for **Assignment 1** in the Machine Learning course at Cairo University, Faculty of Computers and Artificial Intelligence.
+This repository contains the code and resources for **Assignment 1** in the Machine Learning course.
 The objective of this project is to use linear and logistic regression models to analyze and predict CO₂ emissions based on various vehicle features.

 ## Project Overview